South Carolina: Demographics

+Languages

+Many indigenous languages such as Muskogean languages have disappeared.
+Cherokee and Catawba lasted the longest.
+European settlers in South Carolina spoke Spanish, French, German, Irish, English, Welsh, and Scots.
+Gullah is spoken in the state by African Americans.
+Newer residents in South Carolina speak Tagalog, Greek, Indic, Italian, Chinese, Korean or Japanese.

 Religion

 According to the Association of Religion Data Archives (ARDA), in 2010, the largest religion is Christianity, of which the largest denominations were the Southern Baptist Convention with 913,763 adherents, the United Methodist Church with 274,111 adherents, and the Roman Catholic Church with 181,743 adherents.
 Fourth-largest is the African Methodist Episcopal Church with 564 congregations and 121,000 members and fifth-largest is the Presbyterian Church (USA) with 320 congregations and almost 100,000 members.
 As of 2010, South Carolina was the American state with the highest per capita proportion of citizens who follow the Baháʼí Faith, with 17,559 adherents, making Baháʼí the second-largest religion in the state at the time.

 According to the Public Religion Research Institute in 2020, Christianity remained the largest religion at approximately 74% of the population.
 Among the Christian population, evangelical Protestantism remained the majority; the irreligious community was 18% of the total population.
 Per ARDA's 2020 religion census, Southern Baptists remained the majority with 816,405 adherents, and Roman Catholics had 407,840 adherents, followed by United Methodists at 242,467.
-As other Baptist denominations had from 10-40,000+ members individually, nondenominational/interdenominational Protestants increased to 454,063 adherents.
+As other Baptist denominations had from 10 to 40,000+ members individually, nondenominational/interdenominational Protestants increased to 454,063 adherents.

 Outside of Christianity, ARDA's 2020 study reported 6,677 Muslims in the state, and 830 Orthodox Jews; Reform Judaism consisted of 3,430 adherents.
 Altogether, Hinduism had 8,383 adherents.
+With respect to Judaism in the state, there is a substantial history of the Jews in Charleston, South Carolina.

+In 2022, the Public Religion Research Institute estimated that Christians increased to 76% of the population (64% Protestant, 11% Catholic, and 1% Jehovah's Witness).
+The unaffiliated also increased, forming 20% of the state's population, although New Agers constituted 3% of the state.
+Judaism was 1% of the total population.